Shivapuri Baba is one of the rarest flowering, especially in India, where so many idiots pretend to be Mahatmas.Osho

 Babaji had a cow donated by one of his disciples, and the cow was somewhat miraculous.
 She could provide a quarter of a liter of milk whenever she is milked at any time of the day.
-Babaji depended on the cow for the milk.
+Babaji depended on the cow for milk.

 Upon hearing about the cow, one of the Rana aristocrats ordered to bring the cow and give Babaji three cows instead.
 But Babaji refused; upon forcibly taking the cow, Babaji returned those three cows to the aristocrat.

 That day Babaji got a little angry at the aristocrat.
 The next day, the aristocrat died vomiting blood.
 Babaji’s second mistake; he got angry, although the aristocrat bears the fruit of his arrogance.

 Teachings of Shivapuri Baba

 The essence of his teaching can be conveyed in a short formula: Righteous life and faith.
 It is based on two pillars: Viveka (intelligence) and bhakti (devotion).
 According to Shivapuri Baba, observing three disciplines are necessary: physical, moral, and spiritual.
-His main teaching is similar to Swadharma taught by Sri Krishna to Arjuna in Bhagavat Gita.
+His main teaching is similar to Swadharma taught by Sri Krishna to Arjuna in Bhagavad Gita.